Empathy mapping in UX: How to put yourself in users’ shoes - LogRocket Blog

 |Powerful tools for designers and researchers

+We can use affinity mapping to decide what to put on our final empathy map, thus summarizing our average user.

+Although empathy maps are obviously useful by themselves, they’re also an important part of personas, which paint a more complete picture of the user.
+The other half of a persona is the user’s demographics, which includes information such as their age and location, and is used for targeting.

-Traditional empathy maps are created as a 2×2 grid (four quadrants), each quadrant representing what the user:
+Traditional empathy maps are created as a 2×2 grid (four quadrants), each quadrant representing what the user says, thinks, does, and feels:

 Once the user interviews have been conducted, the designer (and/or the team) come together to reflect and add sticky notes (with quotes and observations) into each specific quadrant.

-Note: Editor’s note: This article was refreshed by Daniel Schwarz on 17 March 2025 and updated to compare empathy maps with other UX research tools, provide a free downloadable empathy map template, mention additional best practices, and answer common questions about empathy maps in UX design, such as: